celo-org/docs/blog/04-24-2023-effective-smart-contract-testing-with-chai/effective-smart-contract-testing-with-chai.md

 ## Next steps

 You could take it a step further and follow my published tutorials on more intermediate topics.
+You can have a look at the full file [here](https://github.com/dahnny/dripto-ponks/blob/master/test/nft-test.js)

 ## About the Author